partho-dev/docker-K8s-EKS-ECS/Docker-folder/README.md

-# docker-K8s-EKS-ECS
-This repo will include all about the containerization

 # What is docker container and what is K8s Pod
 - docker container : It is a runtime instance of an image, it can be managed and maintained by the docker.
 - K8s Pods : It is an abstruction in K8s cluter which can have one or more container within.